alacritty/alacritty/README.md

 is focused on simplicity and performance, and not all features are in line with that goal.

+Before opening a new issue, please check if it has already been reported.
-Before posting an issue try to give the existing issues a read over, there's a chance someone else has already reported it, and you can subscribe to that issue to keep up on the latest developments.
+There's a chance someone else has already reported it, and you can subscribe to that issue to keep up on the latest developments.

 ## FAQ